-Outsourced green janitorial services address several key factors required for hospitals to adhere to the U.S. Department of Health and Human Services (HHS) roadmap to reduce the number of Hospital-Associated Infections (HAI).
+Outsourced green janitorial services address several critical factors required for hospitals to adhere to the U.S. Department of Health and Human Services (HHS) roadmap to reduce the number of Hospital-Associated Infections (HAI).

 Outsourcing Green Janitorial Services to Eliminate Hospital-Associated Infections